-- Initialize: create a new B+Tree structure on the disk "format" or "mkfs" in a file system

-- Insert (key, value)

-- Update (key, value)

-- Delete (key)

-- Lookup (key) : returns value associated with the key
+- Initialize: create a new B+Tree structure on the disk "format" or "mkfs" in a file system. - Attach: open a B+Tree for use.
+In our API, this is combined with initialization.
+You can ask for the B+Tree to be attached with our without initialization. - Insert (key, value) - Update (key, value) - Delete (key) - Lookup (key) : returns value associated with the key